ecthelionvi/NeoColumn.nvim/README.md

 vim.keymap.set("n", "<leader>h", "<cmd>ToggleNeoColumn<cr>", { noremap = true, silent = true })
 ```

-To clear the list of enabled files in NeoColumn, you can use the `ClearNeoColumn` command:
+To clear the list of enabled/disabled files in NeoColumn, you can use the `ClearNeoColumn` command:

 ```vim
 :ClearNeoColumn